If you ask people what “the key to making any relationship flourish and last” is, one of the most common answers you’ll get is:

 - And etc.

 to gain insight and God’s purpose.
-For once we realize how valuable and necessary the relationships that God allows in our lives are, our perceptions and caring will eventually conform to God’s love.
+For once you realize how valuable and necessary the relationships are that God allows in your life, your perceptions and caring will eventually conform to God’s love.
 God’s love overcomes and endures all thing

-You see, well-beloved of God that any relationship that God allows in our lives is to be loved as we love ourselves.
+You see, well-beloved of God that any relationship that God allows in your life is to be loved as you love yourself.

 Being convinced how dear your neighbor is to you, it will also allow you to fulfill one of the greatest commandments of the Lord.